Our Grantmaking Overview

 Neighborhood Opportunity Grants

 Neighborhood Opportunity Grants are small, accessible, and community-based grants that support organizations and groups to initiate and expand meaningful projects at the hyperlocal level.
-The grants seek to increase engagement, creativity, and connection

 Funding range: $1,000 - $10,000